-4.5.
+5.5.
 Permanent withdrawal from the trial

 Participants have the right to withdraw from the trial at any time for any reason.
-The investigator also has the right to withdraw participants from the trial drug in the event of intercurrent illness, AEs, SAEs, SUSARs, repeated protocol deviations / violations, cure, or other reasons.
 It is understood by all concerned that an excessive rate of withdrawals can render the trial un-interpretable; therefore, unnecessary withdrawal of participants should be avoided.
 Should a participant decide to withdraw from the trial, all efforts will be made to report the reason for withdrawal as thoroughly as possible.
 Should a participant withdraw from trial IMP only, efforts will be made to continue to obtain the 6-monthly follow-up data, with the permission of the patient.
 The withdrawal rate will be reported routinely to the Data Monitoring Committee.

-4.6.
+5.6.
 Expected duration of trial